sraja13/pointer-to-ct-icp/README.md

 **Coverage summary (current suite of tests)**

-- 129 total tests (unit, integration, and regression) &mdash; all passing as of the latest run.
+- 130 total tests (unit, integration, and regression) &mdash; all passing as of the latest run.
 - Synthetic unit tests ensure edge cases are enforced before large dataset runs.
 - Real-data tests reuse the course-provided PA3 debug files to guarantee output parity with the original script.

-add the `-s` flag when you want to surface `print` statements or logging output during a failing test run.
+- Tip: add the `-s` flag when you want to surface `print` statements or logging output during a failing test run.

 ### Validation Results